zYxDevs/rimgo/README.md

 ## Instances
 Open an issue to have your instance listed here!
 Instance privacy information is required for the instance list, see [Environment variables](#environment-variables).

-> NOTE: The `instances.json` in this repo file is deprecated and will not be updated.
-Use the new InstancePage API https://rimgo.codeberg.page/api/instances.json (may change, documentation coming soon)

 > For more details on instance privacy, see https://librarian.codeberg.page/docs/usage/instance-privacy/

 ### Clearnet